Can You Get Financial Aid With a Felony?

 Can You Go to College With a Felony?

-Yes.
 There are no legal restrictions that prevent you from attending college with a felony record.
-Each individual college or university makes admissions decisions.
-A criminal history may lower your chances of being accepted if you're aiming for a more competitive school.
-You're more likely to get accepted by a school with a strong acceptance rate, such as a community college.
-Then, when you're ready with a solid transcript, you could transfer from community college to a university.
+Every college makes its own admission decisions.
+A criminal history may lower your chances of getting accepted if you’re aiming for a more competitive school, though.

-Qualifying for federal financial aid isn't out of the question.
-There are several options to receive free money for most ex-felons to attend college, depending on the nature of the offense.
+Qualifying for federal financial aid isn’t out of the question.
+There are several options for getting scholarships, loans, and grants for felons, depending on the nature of the offense.

 Learn about start dates, transferring credits, availability of financial aid, and more by contacting the universities below.